-Noting when your dog becomes aggressive and the circumstances surrounding the behavior plays an important part in determining your next step.
+Make a note of when your dog becomes aggressive and the circumstances surrounding the behavior.
+This will play an important part in determining your next step.
 It is essential to deal with the underlying cause of the aggression.
 The behavior is just a symptom of an underlying problem.
-There are a number of ways you can manage the hostility and help your dog remain calm, but it will take time, consistency, and possibly the help of a professional.
+There are a number of ways you can manage the hostility and help your dog remain calm.
+It will take time, consistency, and possibly the help of a professional.

 See Your Veterinarian

 Dogs that aren't normally aggressive but suddenly develop aggressive behaviors might have an underlying medical problem.
-Diseases that can cause aggression include hypothyroidism and congenital or acquired neurological problems such as encephalitis, epilepsy, and brain tumors.
+Health problems that may cause aggression include hypothyroidism, painful injuries, and neurological problems such as encephalitis, epilepsy, and brain tumors.

 Talk to your veterinarian to determine whether this is the case with your dog.
 Treatment or medication may make big improvements in your dog's behavior.

-If your vet has ruled out a medical problem, it's time to call in a professional dog trainer or behaviorist.
+If your vet has ruled out a medical problem, it's time to call in a professional dog trainer or animal behaviorist.
 Because aggression is such a serious problem, you shouldn't attempt to fix it on your own.
 A professional can help you figure out what's causing your dog's aggression and create a plan to manage it.

 To find a professional dog trainer or behaviorist, ask your veterinarian for a referral or contact the Association of Professional Dog Trainers.

 Create a Plan

-Your trainer can help you figure out the best approach for managing your dog's aggression.
-In most cases, you'll use positive reinforcement (e.g., lots of treats and praise) to teach your dog new behaviors.
+A behaviorist or trainer can help you figure out the best approach for managing your dog's aggression.
+In most cases, you'll use positive reinforcement to teach your dog new behaviors.